-Tiered pricing is a pricing strategy (often used by SaaS companies) that provides customers with several product plans or packages that offer a particular set of benefits at different price points.
+Also known as price tiering, tiered pricing is a pricing strategy (often used by SaaS companies) that provides customers with several product plans or packages that offer a particular set of benefits at different price points.
 Those benefits can be in the form of features, supported users, storage space, and more.

 When using tiered pricing, companies may have three to five or even more different pricing tiers.
 An example might be a pricing structure that includes a Basic, Advanced, and Enterprise level plan.
 The Basic, or “base”, plan will have limited features, customer support, and service performance levels.